-Depicted in Figure 2, each condition extracts state from the local environment.
+Depicted in Figure 2, each conditions extracts state from the local environment.
 In the case where state is held or computed by a local service (e.g., monitor process), some IPC mechanism is necessary.
 The means and format of such communication is dependent on the service and semantics of the condition.
 Other mechanisms allow state to be retrieved from the operating system itself (e.g., via system call).

-systemload(service,thresh) is an often used local condition.
-This condition tests whether a threshold load on some system service has been reached.
+A canonical local evaluation condition is systemload(component,thresh).
+This condition tests whether a threshold load on some aspect of the system has been reached.
 As such, it can be used as a form of admission control in authorization policy: access is granted only where the system has sufficient resources to support it.
-This is often implemented by polling a monitoring process or directly extracting it from the kernel via system call.
+This would implemented by polling a monitoring process or directly extracting it from the kernel via system call.

 Remote method invocation - these conditions simply poll external services.
-One can view these condition implementations as traditional remote procedure calls [4].
+One can view these condition implementations as traditional remote procedure calls [3].
 Figure 3 illustrates the common RMI condition design.
 The condition marshals and transmits input parameters to a remote service through a stub function, and receives and unmarshals the results.
-Frameworks supporting this design are common in contemporary distributed systems (e.g., CORBA [27], SOAP [9], Java RMI [10]).
-A key advantage of using these frameworks is that they often implement their own security infrastructure.
-The security requirements of RMI methods are very different from previous designs (i.e., remote vs. local threats).
+Frameworks supporting this design common in contemporary distributed systems (e.g., CORBA [25], SOAP [8], Java RMI [9]).
+A key advantage of using these frameworks is that they are often implement their own security infrastructure.
+Note that the security requirements of RMI methods are very different from previous designs (i.e.,, remote vs. local threats).

-4Additional systems engineering (e.g., redundancy) of the condition evaluation infrastructure is the only means by which these issues can be dealt with.
+4Note that additional systems engineering (e.g., redundancy) of the condition evaluation infrastructure, rather than the application or service is the only means by which these issues can be dealt with.
 In this case, alternate timing sources can be used to mitigate this attack.

 Figure 4: complex condition evaluation - Each condition is implemented by some distributed algorithm or protocol.
-These conditions are frequently designed to support specific authorization policy needed to govern the target application.
+These conditions are frequently designed to support specific authorization policy needed to govern the target application or domains.

-While the preceding discussions have implied that it is the remote entities that "perform" condition evaluation, this is not necessarily the case.
-In practice, conditions may poll externally available interfaces to acquire the information needed to perform evaluation.
-This information is manipulated in some way to implement the condition semantics.
+It is worth acknowledging that while the preceding discussions have implied the remote entities that "perform" the condition evaluation operation, but this is not necessarily the case.
+In practice, conditions may make use of poll externally available interfaces to acquire the information needed to perform evaluation.
+This information is manipulated in some way to implemented the condition semantics.
 The distinction here is that the remote service being polled need not necessarily be aware it is part of an evaluation process.
 This is best illustrated by example.

 Consider yet again the timebetween(start,end) condition.
-In practice, the condition is most likely implemented by polling a remote timing source.
+In practice the condition is most likely implemented by polling a remote timing source.
 The timing source simply returns the current time.
-The receiving stub will translate the current time into a result, i.e., determining if the current time is between start and end.
+The receiving stub will translate the current time into a result: in this case, determining if the current time is between start and end.
 Because time is returned, the same service can be used to implement any number of conditions (e.g., isWeekday()).

 complex condition - conditions often require implementations that are hybrids of local, remote, and functional conditions.
-Such implementations can represent more extensive programs which may involve interactive protocols between many end-points.
+Such implementations can represent more extensive programs which may involve interactive protocols involving many end-points.
 Depicted in Figure 4, the conditions can be presented to the policy infrastructure as a single stub function.
 However, beneath this simple veneer lies complex logic which coordinates the data and protocols needed to evaluate the condition.
-Note that it may be possible for an implementation to be (at least partially) constructed from more basic conditions.
-This is similar in philosophy to the component systems [3], and is illustrated in the following example.
+Note that it may be possible to for an implementation to be (at least partially) constructed from more basic conditions.
+This is similar in philosophy to the component systems and protocol stacks [2], and is illustrated in the following example.